 The simplest option is to place the ice cubes in a cup and microwave them for a few seconds.
 This will thaw and reheat the ice cubes slightly, preventing the coffee from being cold when you add the liquid.

 But what else can you do with ice cubes made from creamer?
 They are perfect for making iced coffee.
-Simply prepare your iced coffee as usual, then stir in the creamer cubes.
+Prepare your iced coffee as usual, then stir in the creamer cubes.
 They will slowly dissolve if you don’t drink your coffee too quickly, making your coffee richer and creamier rather than washing it down like conventional ice cubes.

 Finally, you may blend them with whatever you like to produce a refreshing summer beverage.
 For a summertime alcoholic iced drink, add some Bailey’s.
 We’re just spitballing some concepts.
 We’re confident you’ll have a great time getting creative as well!